go-shiori/shiori/docs/Frequently-Asked-Question.md

 ## What is the default account to login at the first time ?

-The default account is `shiori` with password `gopher`.
+A default account is created with the credentials:

-It is removed once another 'owner' account is created.
+- Username: `shiori`
+- Password: `gopher`

 ## Why my old accounts can't do anything after upgrading Shiori to v1.5.0 ?